cascode-labs/virtue/docs/source/overview/index.rst

 You can install Virtue using pip from the `virtue-skill PyPi package <https://pypi.org/project/virtue-skill/>`_

+0. You'll need to have Python and pip installed and it's recommended to create a new new virtual environment for virtuoso before installing virtue.

-1. Install Virtue using Pip
+1. Install Virtue using Pip.  skillbridge and softworks are both optional recommendations to be installed with virtue.

    .. code-block:: bash

       # Remember to activate your virtual environment first
-      pip install virtue-skill
+      pip install virtue-skill skillbridge softworks
       virtue install

-3. Follow the instructions to add the Virtue SKILL environment initialization scripts to your Virtuoso initialization scripts.
-Each script has
+2. Follow the instructions to add the Virtue SKILL environment initialization scripts to your Virtuoso initialization scripts.
+Each script will need to be initialized in a different way in your Virtuoso environment.

 .. _install-library-manager-customizations: